Cat Ba Island – How to cruise Halong Bay without a tour

-Mystical, UNESCO listed Halong Bay is one of the world’s new 7 natural wonders and high on the bucket list of most visitors to Vietnam.
-Most visitors see Halong Bay from a rushed tour from Hanoi but with a little more effort you can avoid the tour boats and enjoy Halong Bay without a tour at your pace and save money doing it!
+Most visitors visit Halong Bay on a rushed cruise tour from Hanoi, but did you know you can avoid the tour boats and tourist crowds and enjoy Halong Bay at your pace and save money while doing it!

 The best way to experience the stunning karst landscape of Halong Bay is by boat; cruising through serene emerald waters, as towering limestone karst peaks covered in green foliage rise up around on all sides, becoming fainter in the distance before blending into the blue skies.